Jean-Maurice Lahy

-Jean-Maurice Lahy (born 7 August 1872 in La Réole, Gironde, died 22 August 1943 in Saint-Léger-le-Guérétois, Creuse) was a French psychologist, physiologist and sociologist, and an important contributor to the European Science of Work in the early 20th century.
+Jean-Maurice Lahy (7 August 1872 in La Réole, Gironde – 22 August 1943 in Saint-Léger-le-Guérétois, Creuse) was a French psychologist, physiologist and sociologist, and an important contributor to the European Science of Work in the early 20th century.
 He spearheaded a thorough critique and revision of F.W Taylor's system of scientific management, upon its introduction into French factories.

 Lahy, a Freemason and Communist with some links to the French Resistance, died of a suspected heart attack while preparing to flee the Gestapo.
 The exact circumstances of his death remained clouded for many years.